View All

 Computer Vision allows you to develop a wide range of useful applications like image transformation, translation, contour detection, image segmentation, object detection, object tracking and motion analysis.

-It is also used in Augmented Reality (AR) by learning to locate faces, detect shapes, etc., to recognise objects and faces.
+It is also used in Augmented Reality (AR) by learning to locate faces, detect shapes, etc., to recognize objects and faces.
 You can also create interesting Open CV projects using simple machine learning such as a credit card reader, handwritten digit detector, or face reader.

 However, this requires an understanding of data science and machine learning, esp deep learning.
-If you are looking to pursue a career as an ML Engineer, Data Scientist, or Deep Learning Engineer, we recommend acquiring a Advanced Certificate Programme in Machine Learning & Deep Learning.
+If you are looking to pursue a career as an ML Engineer, Data Scientist, or Deep Learning Engineer, we recommend acquiring an Advanced Certificate Programme in Machine Learning & Deep Learning.

 This course will help you become well-versed with the concepts of Statistics, Regression, Clustering Algorithms, Neural Networks, Object Detection, and Gesture Recognition.
 Not just that, it will help you build expertise in OpenCV, Python, TensorFlow, MySQL, Keras, Excel, and NumPy, among other programming tools and libraries, and help stand out in the crowd.